I Get Enough Sleep, But I’m Still Exhausted — Here’s Why

 On a good day, a deep sleep, with no waking up through the night, can make you feel great.
 But for me, for a long time I've felt like I’m half asleep.
 My brain was active.

-Another thing I do is at the end of the night, before I get into bed, I unload.
+Another thing I do is mentally unload before I get into bed.
 In a voice memo.
 I say everything on my mind, whether it's about my writing, family — whatever I need to get off my chest and out of my mind, I say in this voice memo.
 It's a good exercise for me, and I've noticed it has helped.

 But I'm trying many things.
 I've even adopted a mindset of not over-booking.
 It's very easy to want to fill our days as much as possible, but what that tends to amount to is back-to-back days, and stacked weeks.
 You wouldn't workout seven days a week without a rest day — my brain needs those rest days, too.